needle-mirror/com.unity.adaptiveperformance.samsung.android/Documentation~/index.md

 * All old and new Samsung Galaxy models

-It supports those devices with Samsung GameSDK 3.0+.
+It supports those devices with Samsung GameSDK 3.2+.

-Variable Refresh Rate is currently only supported on Galaxy S20.
+[Variable Refresh Rate](vrr.md) is currently only supported on Galaxy S20.

 ## Samsung GameSDK